America Gives Thanks

 Sales rights: World

-In this standalone sequel to America's Dreaming, New York Times bestselling author Bob McKinnon and illustrator Thai My Phuong craft a lightly magical autumn story about how complaining can create positive change.
+In this stand-alone companion to America’s Dreaming, New York Times bestselling author Bob McKinnon and celebrated illustrator Thai My Phuong craft a beautiful, sweeping story about the importance of speaking up for what really matters.

-America is very excited for their class's upcoming field trip to Washington, DC.
-But when the other kids start complaining about how not excited they are, America becomes upset.
-Their teacher, Mr. Downs, uses this moment as a learning opportunity: sometimes complaining can actually be useful
+America is very excited for their class’s upcoming field trip to Washington, DC.
+But when the other kids start complaining about how not excited they are, America is confused.
+Their teacher, Mr. Downs, uses this as a learning opportunity: sometimes complaining—when done right—can actually be useful.

-As the class walks through historic halls like the Supreme Court and visits celebrated monuments like the National Mall and the Lincoln Memorial, figures come alive for America (is that portrait of Ruth Bader Ginsburg winking?), offering tales on how complaining can lead to justice, freedom, and long-lasting change.
+As the class walks through historic halls like the Supreme Court and around the National Mall where they visit celebrated monuments like the Lincoln Memorial, historical figures come alive for America (that portrait of Ruth Bader Ginsburg is definitely winking).
+Each figure offers tales on how complaining can lead to long-lasting change and hope for a better world.
 For that, America is so thankful.

 About

-In this standalone sequel to America's Dreaming, New York Times bestselling author Bob McKinnon and illustrator Thai My Phuong craft a lightly magical autumn story about how complaining can create positive change.
+In this stand-alone companion to America’s Dreaming, New York Times bestselling author Bob McKinnon and celebrated illustrator Thai My Phuong craft a beautiful, sweeping story about the importance of speaking up for what really matters.

-America is very excited for their class's upcoming field trip to Washington, DC.
-But when the other kids start complaining about how not excited they are, America becomes upset.
-Their teacher, Mr. Downs, uses this moment as a learning opportunity: sometimes complaining can actually be useful
+America is very excited for their class’s upcoming field trip to Washington, DC.
+But when the other kids start complaining about how not excited they are, America is confused.
+Their teacher, Mr. Downs, uses this as a learning opportunity: sometimes complaining—when done right—can actually be useful.

-As the class walks through historic halls like the Supreme Court and visits celebrated monuments like the National Mall and the Lincoln Memorial, figures come alive for America (is that portrait of Ruth Bader Ginsburg winking?), offering tales on how complaining can lead to justice, freedom, and long-lasting change.
+As the class walks through historic halls like the Supreme Court and around the National Mall where they visit celebrated monuments like the Lincoln Memorial, historical figures come alive for America (that portrait of Ruth Bader Ginsburg is definitely winking).
+Each figure offers tales on how complaining can lead to long-lasting change and hope for a better world.
 For that, America is so thankful.